Nexmo/station/_tutorials/client-sdk/create-webhook-server-phone-to-app.md

 The important parts of this code are:

 1. A static NCCO is used in this example to forward the inbound call to the agent identified by `MY_USER_NAME`.
-2. The NCCO uses a `connect` action of type `app`, providing a username to connect to
+2. The NCCO uses a `connect` action of type `app`, providing a username to connect to.